Yes, Your Grace: Reception

 Yes, Your Grace received generally positive reviews from critics.
 Nicole Carpenter, writing in Polygon, spoke positively of the game, praising its slow pacing and ability to counter savescumming.
-Paul Tamayo, writing in Kotaku, gave a positive review, declaring the game a "fun anxiety outlet" and a "really cool throwback", while criticising what he perceived as some situations resembling "conservative radio nightmare simulations".
-Luke Kemp of PC Gamer also gave a positive review, praising the game's writing and finding that its animation was especially good, while criticising perceived distracting atmosphere shifts.
-Rob Mundy of Nintendo Life gave the game 7/10 stars, praising the game's writing and depiction of medieval life, while finding that it "C[ould] feel unfairly punishing".
+Paul Tamayo, writing in Kotaku, gave a positive review, declaring the game to be a "fun anxiety outlet" and a "really cool throwback", while criticising some situations in the game for feeling like "conservative radio nightmare simulations".
+Luke Kemp of PC Gamer also gave a positive review, praising the game's writing and finding that its animation was especially good, while criticising it for having "distracting" shifts in its atmosphere.
+Rob Mundy of Nintendo Life gave the game 7/10 stars, praising the game's writing and depiction of medieval life, while finding that it could feel "unfairly punishing".

 Chris Bratt, writing in PCGamesN also gave the game 7/10, praising the characterisation of the relationship between King Eryk and his family, while finding that the game lacked truly impactful decisions, as he found that most major events were somewhat railroaded.
-Rob Gordon of ScreenRant gave a mixed review, finding that the game's plot "shined" and praising its characterisation, while also finding that the game's abundance of binary choices in events led to frustration, as in his view relatively minor things took up too many resources.
+Rob Gordon of Screen Rant gave a mixed review, finding that the game's plot "shined" and praising its characterisation, while also finding that the game's abundance of binary choices in events led to frustration, as in his view relatively minor things took up too many resources.

 Malindy Hetfield, writing in Eurogamer, gave a negative review, stating that the game did not inspire any feelings towards its characters, and also that it was both mechanically frustrating and suffered from tone inconsistencies, though she praised the game's visuals.

+Sequel

+A sequel titled Yes, Your Grace: Snowfall was announced in June 2023 and was released on May 8, 2025, on Steam.
+Console ports for Xbox Series, Xbox One, and Switch are set to be released later in 2025.